alwell/Web_Site/index.md

 The below presentation was made to the University of East London research conference on 24th June 2015 https://www.haikudeck.com/higher-reality-higher-learning-education-presentation-0X8JKQ1W87.

+### Online Pali Course
+"We are moving into our second year of delivering an Online Pali School.
+This course is delivered 100% live, and by the end of the course students should be able, using the normal aids available, i.e. dictionaries, grammars and translations, slowly to read a Pali canonical text and understand it for themselves.

+Our next course starts in November.
+Full details can be found here:  http://ocbs.org/courses/pali-online-school/ "

 #### News Blog and comments:
 http://alwell.github.io